mlarocca/Javascript/README.markdown

 	Deletes the value for the IP field saved in sessionStorage (NOT the one in localStorage - WARNING the value in localStorage will be kept even when the current page will be closed, and shared with other pages open on the same browser)

-The IPStorageWrapper is a singleton object; upon creation, the functions that handle value prompting and user feedback (by default here prompt and alert) can be customized.
+IPStorageWrapper is a singleton object; upon creation, the functions that handle value prompting and user feedback (by default here prompt and alert) can be customized.

 ## Asynchronous Image Loader